Raxen001/raxen001.github.io/content/projects/rec_companion_app/index.md

-- nginx - docker - volume - fucked up service worker not registering properly aws decided to fuck us by only allowing 1 gb ram on free tier Lot of code changes on the production server to make it run Don't depend on other services, they might change how their apis behave any moment and your application will stop working
+- nginx - docker - volume - fucked up service worker not registering properly aws decided to fuck us by only allowing 1 gb ram on free tier Lot of code changes on the production server to make it run Don't depend on other services, they might change how their APIs behave any moment and your application will stop working

 ## PWA